navpil/navpil.github.io/gupai/tien-gow/deerhunt.md

 Both piles are separately shuffled.
 One pair takes tiles from one pile, and another from the other.
 Thus, each pair receives a double [6:6].
-Sometimes the same manipulations are done with tiles [6:5], [6:4] and [4:4] - to make sure that all four tiles are present in both pairs.
+Sometimes the same procedure applies to [6:5], [6:4] and [4:4], ensuring that all four tiles are present in both pairs.

-This is the only option that is mentioned on all resources.
-The following variants are mentioned in only one place.
+This is the only variant consistently mentioned in all sources.
+The following variants are reported only in single sources.

 ### The deer escaped

-If all the tiles in the trick have red spots, then this trick does not go to anyone - "the deer escaped".
+If all the tiles in the trick have red pips, then this trick does not go to anyone - "the deer escaped".

 ### Tien Gow style

-The seniority of the tiles is calculated according to the principle of Tien Gow and one can lead not only with one tile, but also with combinations.
+Tile ranking follows Tien Gow principles, and players may lead not only single tiles but also combinations.

-Then the game becomes technically similar to Tien Gow, with the difference that it is played in pairs and the calculation of points is different.
+In this version, the mechanics resemble Tien Gow, but the game is still played in partnerships and scoring is based on red pips rather than trick counts.

 ### Texas 42 stye

 Use the same principle as in "Texas 42".
-Each tile laid out has a suit and a rank.
+Each tile has a suit and a rank.
 The larger half of the first tile in a trick determines the suit of the trick, the second half is the rank.
 In order to take a trick, you should follow the suit and put a higher rank.
 Otherwise, following the suit is optional.

 For example, if a player lead to the trick with [5:4], then 5 is the suit and 4 is the rank.
 In order to take a trick, you need to beat it with either [5:5] or [6:5] ([6:5] in this case is considered as a tile of suit 5, since it is not the first tile in the trick).

-In this variant, the first tile played determines the trump suit, and from now on all tiles with this number are considered to belong to the trump suit.
+In this variant, the first tile played in a round determines the trump suit, and from now on all tiles with this number are considered to belong to the trump suit.

-That is, if the trump suit is 2 (for example, the first tile in the draw was [2:1] or [2:2]), then if the first tile to be placed in the trick is the [5:2] tile, it will be considered that it is a trump suit tile with rank 5.
+That is, if the trump suit is 2 (for example, the first tile in the draw was [2:1] or [2:2]), then if the first tile to be placed in the subsequent trick is the [5:2] tile, it will be considered that it is a trump suit tile with rank 5.

 Sources: